 The animals may also live in the other areas shown in the first map and not included in the list above, but this is uncertain.

 Pallas cats generally live at higher elevations and are often found in cold and dry grasslands.
 They are also found in scrubland and desert.
 They tolerate snow but avoid areas with a deep deposit or areas that contain a large, continuous expanse of snow.
 The animals frequently inhabit areas that have rocky outcrops for protection.
 Rodents also live in the animals' rocky habitat, which make it easy for the cats to ambush their prey.
 Pallas cats are good climbers and move over the rocks with ease.

-In the wild the cats may be active at any time of the day or night, but they are primarily nocturnal or crepuscular (active at dawn and dusk).
+The wild cats may be active at any time of the day or night, but they are primarily nocturnal or crepuscular (active at dawn and dusk).
 They spend their days protected in a rock crevice, in a cave, or in a burrow dug by another animal, such as a marmot.
 In the late afternoon, early evening, or early morning, the animals begin to hunt.

 The cats stalk and ambush their prey, pouncing on the unfortunate animal at the last moment or trapping an animal as it emerges from its burrow.
 The cats aren't great runners.
 The largest component of their diet is made up of rodents, especially pikas and voles.
 Other small mammals may also be eaten, as well as birds, reptiles, and insects.